alexjilavu29/Junior-Data-Engineer-Assignment/README.md

 This repository contains code for the **Junior Data Engineer Assignment**, aimed at processing and merging multiple datasets into a final structured dataset.
 The main objective of this project is to demonstrate proficiency in handling inconsistent data, performing preprocessing tasks, and assembling a unified dataset for further analysis.
-The datasets used in this project, the modified datasets and the final dataset are not included in this repository, but can be found by accessing the following link: [Junior Data Engineer Assessment - Google Drive](https://drive.google.com/drive/folders/1YAN1iITcC3qf7xejiNp_Itp2Jy5Tt17L?usp=drive_link).
+The datasets used in this project, the modified datasets and the final dataset are not included in this repository, but can be found by accessing the following link: [Junior Data Engineer Assessment - Google Drive] -- [To be added].

 ## Project Overview